 - Links to online portfolios may appear on your artist’s resume, but may not be used as a work sample submission.

 - Literary artists may upload up to 10 pages of poetry or prose as a pdf.
 If more than 10 pages are submitted, only the first 10 will be shared with the review panel.
-If fewer than 5 pages are submitted, the grant will be ineligible.
+Any applicant that fails to submit the minimum number of work samples jeopardizes the eligibility of their grant application.

 - Literary artists applying to work with a mentor must provide up to ten pages of a mentor artist’s poetry or prose.
 If more than 10 pages are submitted, only the first 10 will be shared with the review panel.

-- For applications involving the performing arts such as music, theater, dance, or film: Applicants submit up to three relevant links to Vimeo, YouTube or similar file sharing site showing approximately 2-4 minutes of the artists’ work per link.
+- For applications involving the performing arts such as music, theater, dance, or film: Applicants submit up to three relevant links to Vimeo, YouTube or other website showing approximately 2-4 minutes of the artists’

-- For applications involving theater: Up to 10 images of a past production may be submitted in cases where copyright has prohibited videotaping.
+- For applications involving theater: Up to 10 images of a past production may be submitted in cases where copyright has inhibited video/sound recording.

-- For applications involving music: Applicants may submit up to 3 pieces of 4 minutes or less via links to a file sharing site such as SoundCloud or Dropbox.
+- For applications involving music: Applicants may submit up to 3 pieces of 4 minutes or less via links to a site that stores sound such as SoundCloud.